-Stock-based compensation under ASC 718-Effective January 1, 2006, we adopted ASC 718, which requires compensation costs related to share-based transactions, including employee stock options, to be recognized in the financial statements based on fair value.
+Stock-based compensation under ASC 718-We apply ASC 718 to our stock option grants, which requires compensation costs related to share-based transactions, including employee stock options, to be recognized in the financial statements based on fair value.
 Under ASC 718, the fair value of each option award is estimated on the grant date using the Black-Scholes option pricing model.
 We determined weighted-average valuation assumptions as follows: